gdat515-sjfc-students/jsmyrski-assignment3/Assignment3.md

 rest of the Challenger
 data.

+### Assignment 3 Description:
-### We know the challenger blew up.
+We know the challenger blew up.
 There was a conflict the night before between two groups of engineers.
 One group was trying to explain why it shouldn’t launch….The info is in this data.
 Create a better data visualization to explain why it isn’t a good idea to launch that day.

 The below data visualization shows why there is risk of taking flight in low temperatures.